 A little bit about me before we dive in.
 I’m a user researcher — I’ve been in the industry for 6 years now, and at Mozilla on the Firefox User Research team for 3 years.
 I’ve worked at a couple big tech companies (HP & Intel) before coming to Mozilla.
 Prior to that, I worked hard at internships and got a PhD in Computer Science, focused on Human Computer Interaction.
 I love working at Mozilla, especially with designers like Holly, who are passionate about user research informing product design!

-At Mozilla, our research team conducts three types of research (as written by Raja Jacob and Gemma Petrie):
+At Mozilla, our research team conducts three types of research (as written by Gemma Petrie):

 - Exploratory: Discovering and learning.
 Conducting research around a topic where a little is known.
 This type of research allows us to explore and learn about a problem space, challenge our assumptions on a topic, and more deeply understand the people we are designing for.